aws-samples/private-eks-for-windows-workloads-with-terraform/README.md

       }
       ````

+4. Make sure that you are logged in to your AWS account using the AWS CLI, refer to [CLI Quickstart](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for details

-4. Open a command line and move into the folder *network* and execute the deployement with Terraform:
+5. Open a command line and move into the folder *network* and execute the deployement with Terraform:

    ````bash
    |-- private-eks-for-windows-workloads-with-terraform